elasticio/elasticio.github.io/content/_components/microsoft-dynamics-nav-odata/index.md

 The component provides ability to connect to Microsoft Dynamics NAV.

-### Completeness Matrix
+### Technical Notes

-The [component completeness](completeness-matrix) matrix gives the technical details about Salesforce objects this component covers.
+The [technical notes](technical-notes) page gives some technical details about AWS-S3 component like [changelog](/components/microsoft-dynamics-nav-odata/technical-notes#changelog) and [completeness matrix](/components/microsoft-dynamics-nav-odata/technical-notes#completeness-matrix).

 ## Requirements